Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Second order non-linear response of tilted-WSMs

 for type-I

 for type-II \begin{widetext}

 \end{widetext}

-In contranst to type-I WSMs, the magnitude of Berry curvature dipole components in type-II WSMs depends on chemical potential to momentum cut off.
-They bth depends on the chirality. of the Weyl nodes.
+In contrast to type-I WSMs, the magnitude of Berry curvature dipole components in type-II WSMs depends on chemical potential through momentum cut off.
+These components depend on the chirality of the Weyl nodes.
 Therefore, contributions from a pair of Weyl nodes with opposite chirality exactly cancel each other \cite{gao2022suppression, sodemann2015quantum, gao2021second}.